MG Majestor vs Toyota Fortuner: Whose top trim offers better value?

 ABD with EBDYesYes

 When it comes to safety, both SUVs cover the essentials, but they take slightly different approaches.
-The Fortuner edges ahead in terms of passive safety with 7 airbags.
+The Fortuner edges ahead in passive safety with 7 airbags.
 The Majestor fights back strongly on the tech front by offering Level 2 ADAS, something the Fortuner simply does not get.
 Another key distinction lies in the parking brake setup.
 The Majestor gets an electronic parking brake, which feels more modern and convenient, while the Fortuner sticks with a manual unit.
 The optional 360-degree camera is quite surprising for the Fortuner, considering the segment.

 Ad